Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 pillow cases getting ready for washing

-Choose the Right Materials.
-Traditional cotton pillowcases are super absorbent, and it loves to soak oils from your scalp.
+Traditional cotton pillowcases are super absorbent and soak up oils from your scalp.
 Bad news for those who rock a bald dome.

-Enter satin or silk pillowcases and ditch cotton.
-These materials are less absorbent and may help reduce oil transfer compared to cotton pillowcases.
-If you're looking for an eco friendly option bamboo pillowcases are your best option.
+The Solution?
+Switch to satin or silk pillowcases for bald heads and ditch cotton.
+They're the best pillowcases for oily skin. because they're less absorbent than cotton pillowcases.
+If you're looking for an eco-friendly option, bamboo pillowcases with moisture-wicking properties are your best option.

 silk pillowcases

-Scalp Hygiene.
-Lastly, you need to keep your chrome dome clean!
+Keep your chrome dome clean!
 Use a gentle shampoo to remove excess sweat and oil on your scalp.
-Some apply baby powder before going to bed.
-Freebird has a gentle detoxifying scalp cleanser that you can use to remove excess oil and keep your scalp clean.
+Some baldies apply baby powder before going to bed.
+Freebird has a gentle detoxifying scalp cleanser that removes excess oil and keeps your scalp clean.
 A less oily scalp means cleaner pillows!

-Exfoliate.
-Scalp exfoliation may sound like something reserved for fancy spa but let me tell you, it's a game changer for those with gleaming bald heads.
-Regular scalp exfoliation may help remove dead skin, excess oil and unclog pores.
-It also helps balance oil production, when you scrub away excess oil and dirt your oil glands get the message: "Hey we don't need to produce so much oil!"
+Scalp exfoliation for oily bald heads may sound like something reserved for a fancy spa, but let me tell you, it's a game-changer for those with gleaming bald heads.
+Exfoliating regularly may help remove dead skin, excess oil, and unclog pores.
+It also helps balance oil production.
+When you scrub away excess oil and dirt, your oil glands get the message: "Hey, we don't need to produce so much oil!"
 Less oil means less greasy pillowcases.
 Mission accomplished!

 Pillow protectors are game changers for oily heads.
-They can help keep oils, sweat, and drool from seeping into your pillows and ensure a good night's sleep.
+They help keep oils, sweat, and drool from seeping into your pillows and ensure a good night's sleep.
 They're easy to wash and are affordable, too.
-Here are good options you can consider:
+Here are some good options:

 Naturepedic Organic Waterproof Pillow Protector

-For the eco conscious baldie, this certified organic pillow protector from Naturepedic is both luxurious and environmentally friendly.
+For the eco-conscious baldie, this certified organic pillow protector option from Naturepedic is both luxurious and environmentally friendly.
 It keeps moisture and oils out while allowing your pillows to breathe.

 The Naturepedic Organic Waterproof Pillow Protector costs $49 a pair.

-If you're looking for serous protection against oil stains, this pillow case protector has you covered.
-It's waterproof TPU laminated design and 3M stain release treatment can handle anything your scalp throws at it and makes cleanup a breeze.
+If you're looking for serious protection against oil stains, this pillowcase protector has you covered.
+Its waterproof TPU laminated design and 3M stain release treatment can handle anything your scalp throws at it and make cleanup a breeze.

 The Egyptian Linens Waterproof Pillow Protector costs $14.40 a pair.